replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ```

 ### `validation`
-An item's value can be validated using the validation property.
+The `validation` property can be used to validate an item's value, allowing you to specify custom validation rules that determine whether the value is valid or not.

 :::note
 Only works for `text`, `textarea`, `password` and `file` field types.